 I simply don’t have much time to play games anymore.
 Perhaps it’s symptomatic of being ‘grown up’, but it’s just as likely due to the fact that I have too many other interests that take up my time.
 But I should come clean – I still play games a lot, just not many that the ‘mainstream’ gamer folk do.
 I refuse to partake in online SHMUPs or MMOs, not because I don’t like them (I do!), but that’s a time sink I’m not willing to invest in.
-I buy perhaps a dozen boxed games a year…and most sit unfinished.
+I buy several dozen boxed games a year…and most sit unfinished.
 I have literally hundreds (if not thousands) of games for a couple of dozen consoles and computers neatly positioned in my games room wanting for some attention.
-95% of my gaming is done on my phone and most of it on the run.
+Despite all of this, the vast majority of my gaming is done on my phone and most of it on the run.
 There are hundreds of games sitting on my iThing waiting for attention.
 Sorry, not today.
 Tomorrow’s not looking good either…

-Perhaps that’s why over the last few years I’ve found myself gravitating towards retro styled games be they on console, computer or my iStevePhone.
-Sure, I’ll play some games with a long story and I still love modern games, but for someone who’s been playing games since the Vic 20/Atari 2600 days, retro games generally win out.
+Perhaps that’s why over the last few years I’ve found myself gravitating towards retro styled games be they on console, computer, or my iStevePhone.
+Sure, I’ll play games with a long and involving story, and I still love modern games, but for someone who’s been playing games since the Vic 20/Atari 2600 days, retro games generally win out.
 Five minutes here or there, just like the old days.
 But I am increasingly more discerning with what I play – I won’t waste my time on rubbish games.
-Poor control, lack of ‘in the zone’ gameplay, no intensity = no dice!
+Poor control, lack of ‘in the zone’ gameplay, no intensity means no love or attention from me.
 Over the years one company has consistently produced games that gel with me and that’s Llamasoft.
-My appreciation of their games has been a slow burner that’s developed into something of a passion over the last twenty five odd years…
+My appreciation of Jeff Minter’s games has been a slow burner that’s grown and developed into something of a passion over the last twenty five odd years…

-Though I was several years late to the party, I’ve been a fan of Llamasoft games since the mid 1980s.
+Although I was several years late to the party and missed some of their earlier games, I’ve been a fan of Llamasoft games since the mid 1980s.
 Firing up the games Gridrunner and Attack of the Mutant Camels on the Commodore 64 provided cheap and fun thrills as a youngster.
-They were also a pretty stereotypical introduction to what Llamasoft are about, i.e. shooting, arcade-like games on home hardware and lots of ungulates (look it up).
+They were also a pretty stereotypical introduction to what Llamasoft are about; shooting, arcade-like games on home hardware, and lots of ungulates (look it up).
 Oddly enough, neither of these two games were anywhere near the top of my games of choice at the time (Gridrunner was 180 odd ‘blocks’ and took aaaages to load on the 1541 disk drive), though they both possessed that ‘one more go’ appeal and sense of humour that Jeff Minter (aka Yak) is renowned for.
 Jeff is the creative force behind Llamasoft (and was the sole coder until recent years).
-Since those C64 days I found my interest revived during the mid 1990s by a chance happening upon an Atari ST magazine that had a special feature about the Atari Jaguar.
+Since those heady C64 days, I found my interest revived during the mid 1990s by a chance happening upon an Atari ST magazine that had a special feature about the Atari Jaguar.
 I retroactively discovered a number of Llamasoft games for the Atari ST (after finally purchasing my computer *after* buying the magazine).
-Llamatron (ST) and Tempest 2000 (Jaguar) sucked more gaming time out of my university years than I care to think about.
+During this period, Llamatron (ST) and Tempest 2000 (Jaguar) sucked more gaming time out of my ‘study time’ during my university years than I care to think about.
 I’ve since followed the progress of Llamasoft and bought numerous pieces of hardware (an ST, a Jaguar, and an Xbox 360 amongst others).
 Not solely for the Yak’s games, but they were a pretty good bonus.
 I’ve played most Llamasoft games over the last 20 odd years and have generally ‘dug’ the gameplay of most of them regardless of whether I was good at them or not.

 You might be asking yourself ‘Llama-what’ or ‘Jeff-who’.
 At the risk of repeating what’s been written numerous times over the years in print and on the web, here’s an abridged version.
 Young Jeff learnt to code games on old computers.
 He’s mostly famous for creating arcade inspired shoot-em-ups on many platforms over the years (Vic 20, Commodore 64, Atari ST, Commodore Amiga, Atari Jaguar, Xbox 360 and PC amongst others).